eddmann/eddmann.github.io/_posts/2016/2016-09-03-avl-trees-in-clojure.md

 ---
 layout: post
 title: 'AVL Trees in Clojure'
-meta: 'Implementing the self-balancing AVL binary search tree in Clojure'
+meta: 'Learn how to implement a self-balancing AVL binary search tree in Clojure, ensuring optimal search performance through automatic rebalancing.'
+tags: clojure data-structures functional-programming
 ---

-An AVL tree is a self-balancing binary search tree, where-by the height of a node's children differ by at most one.
+An AVL tree is a self-balancing binary search tree, whereby the height of a node's children differs by at most one.
-In the event that this property is violated a re-balancing process takes place. <!--more-->
+In the event that this property is violated, a rebalancing process takes place. <!--more-->
-In the past I have discussed how to implement a [Binary Search Tree in Clojure](/posts/binary-search-trees-in-clojure/), providing average time complexity of O(log n).
+In the past, I have discussed how to implement a [Binary Search Tree in Clojure](/posts/binary-search-trees-in-clojure/), providing an average time complexity of O(log n).
-However, in the event that the order of insertion is sequential (either every value greater than, or every value less than the last), time complexity increases to be linear, the same as a linked-list.
+However, if the order of insertion is sequential (where each value is either greater than or less than the last), time complexity increases to be linear, the same as a linked list.
-Self-balancing trees such as the AVL variant provide us with the familiar worst-case of O(log n), thanks to it's re-balancing phase.
+Self-balancing trees, such as the AVL variant, provide us with a worst-case complexity of O(log n), thanks to their rebalancing phase.

-### Balance Factor
+## Balance Factor

-Using the previous Binary Search Tree implementation as a base, we are able to expand upon this to include the AVL property.
+Using the previous Binary Search Tree implementation as a base, we can expand upon this to include the AVL property.
-For the sake of performance you would typically store the height of each nodes children within the structure, however, as I wish to re-use the existing implementation I will instead calculate their height upon `factor` invocation.
+For the sake of performance, you would typically store the height of each node's children within the structure.
+However, as I wish to reuse the existing implementation, I will instead calculate their height upon `factor` invocation.
-The balance factor per. node is calculated by the difference between the two child node's heights, as shown below.
+The balance factor of a node is calculated as the difference between the heights of its two child nodes, as shown below.

 ```clojure
 (defn height